Bachelor of Psychological Science, Bachelor of LawsBachelors Double Degree

 Before applying, make sure you double check all entry requirements, gather required documentation and review the University’s Rules Relating to Awards, noting any specifics listed below.

-To be eligible to receive the Bachelor of Psychological Science, Bachelor of Laws, students must complete 480 credit points, comprising:
+To be eligible to receive the Bachelor of Psychological Science, Bachelor of Laws, students must complete 40 units (480 credit points), comprising: